codeclassroom/PlagCheck/README.md

-# cc-cheat
+# PlagCheck ✅
-The MOSS interface scripts for CodeClassroom
+The MOSS interface module for CodeClassroom

 ## TODO: